stla/hakyllsource/posts/pbiviz.md

 4.  install the npm package `powerbi-visuals-api`.

-For Windows, you can alternatively download a portable version of **Node.js** on the [nodejs.org](https://nodejs.org/en/download/)
-website: choose the 64-bit zip, unzip it in a folder and set this folder in your Windows path.
+For Windows, you can download a portable version of **Node.js** on the [nodejs.org](https://nodejs.org/en/download/) website: choose the 64-bit zip, unzip it in a folder and set this folder in your Windows path.

 Follow the tutorial for steps 2 and 3.
 Note that you have to perform step 3 only once, there's no need to generate a new certificate for each